GregatGit/shoppingList/README.md

 # My Shopping list

-An app that lets you build and use a shopping list that is easy to ues.
+An app that lets you build and use a shopping list that is easy to use.

 ## Features